Schools have started to introduce vocational training programs for students

 Model Solution

 In many countries, there is a growing emphasis on higher education as a path to success and upward mobility.
 However, not all students are interested in pursuing a university degree, and for those students, vocational training programs may be a better option.
-In this essay, we will discuss the extent to which vocational training programs for students who do not want to pursue higher education are a positive development.
+In this essay, I will discuss the extent to which vocational training programs for students who do not want to pursue higher education are a positive development.

 On the other hand, there are also some disadvantages to vocational training programs.
 Firstly, vocational training programs may not be as highly regarded as university education, which can limit students’ career opportunities in the long run.
 Secondly, vocational training programs may not provide students with the broad-based education and critical thinking skills that are important for success in many careers.
 Additionally, vocational training programs may be limited in scope and may not provide students with exposure to a wide range of career options.